GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### It's fun to sit at a terminal and let the code flow.
-It sounds strange, but it just comes out my brain; once I'm started, I don't have to think about it.
+> ### The science of operations, as derived from mathematics more especially, is a science of itself, and has its own abstract truth and value.
 >
-> ~ *Gary Kildall*
+> ~ *Ada Lovelace*

 ---
 ## 🏎 Quick Facts